larkinandy/Canada_NO2_LUR_14_16/Readme.md

 - **clXXXXm** - sum area of residential land use in buffer distance XXXX.
 Datasource 5.
 - **cRXXXXm** - length of highways in buffer distance XXXX.
 Datasource: 5.
 - **dRXXXXm** - length of local roads in buffer distance XXXX.
 Datasource: 5.
-- **eRXXXXm** - length of local roads in buffer distance XXXX.
+- **eRXXXXm** - length of major roads in buffer distance XXXX.
 Datasource: 5.
 - **fRXXXXm** - length of roads with truck restrictions in buffer distance XXXX.
 Datasource: 5.
 - **RaXXXXm** - length of railway and transit lines in buffer distance XXXX.
 Datasource: 5.
 - **waXXXXm** - percent area water in buffer distance XXXX.
 Datasource 3.